paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 A prior section 132 was renumbered [section 112 of this title](./chapter-002-department-of-defense.md#section-112).

 #### Amendments
-2016—Subsec. (c) to (e).
+2016—Subsecs. (c) to (e).
 Pub.
-L. 114–328 redesignated subsecs. (d) and (e) as (c) and (d), respectively, and struck out former subsec. (c), which read as follows: “The Deputy Secretary serves as the Chief Management Officer of the Department of Defense.”.
+L. 114–328 redesignated subsecs. (d) and (e) as (c) and (d), respectively, and struck out former subsec. (c) which read as follows: “The Deputy Secretary serves as the Chief Management Officer of the Department of Defense.”

 2014—Subsec. (b).
 Pub.
 L. 113–291 substituted “dies, resigns, or is otherwise unable to perform the functions and duties of the office” for “is disabled or there is no Secretary of Defense”.